anatom3000/Functional/guide.md

     - By default the tool will not delete the original objects you selected before entering the tool.
     - Enabling this option will make the tool delete those objects.
     - This is useful when the original objects are replaced or when they are only used as a reference position.

+### Tips

+- If you plan on making more complex shapes, consider making the formulas in [Desmos](https://www.desmos.com/calculator) first.
+- You can make animations by using the tool on a keyframe object.
+Enabling the delete original option is recommanded.

+> If you want to contribute to this guide in any way, join the Discord server and ping me (`@anatom3000`) or make a pull request.